 “VA is focusing on effective customer service, implementation of the MISSION Act, completing the transfer of Veteran medical records to electronic health records and implementing the VA Appeals Modernization Process,” Dillard said.
 “As a result, in order to engage, inform and educate our minority Veterans, their families, caregivers and survivors, it is imperative we create a platform to share this important and most current information regarding VA programs and services.”

 Dillard said hearing issues from minority Veterans will also be an important part of the summit.
-He said some specific issues facing minority Veterans are low enrollment in health care, targeted medical research and making sure they have comprehensive health care—something better available through the MISSION Act.
+He said some minority Veterans see low enrollment in health care, targeted medical research and making sure they have comprehensive health care—something better available through the MISSION Act.

 “This is our inaugural summit,” he said.
 “It will help us identify the critical needs of our minority Veterans.”